National Chiayi University: History

-The history of the university can be traced back from the merger between two different schools.
+The history of the university can be traced back to the merger between the National Chiayi Institute of Technology and National Chiayi Teachers College, with the National Chiayi Institute of Technology originally founded in the Japanese era.

-Former KANO
+Kagi Agriculture and Forestry Public School

-The Kagi Agriculture and Forestry Public School (KANO) was established in April 1919 under Japanese rule and reorganized and renamed as Taiwan Provincial Chiayi Agri-Vocational School in November 1945.
+The Kagi Agriculture and Forestry Public School (Kano) was established in April 1919 under Japanese rule and reorganized and renamed Taiwan Provincial Chiayi Agri-Vocational School in November 1945.
 The school was then upgraded to become Taiwan Provincial Chiayi Junior College of Agriculture in March 1965.
 In July 1981, it became a national college and funded by the Ministry of Education.
 In July 1997, it was upgraded again to become National Chiayi Institute of Technology.

-Former Normal school
+Provincial Normal School

 The Taiwan Provincial Chiayi Normal School was founded in 1957.
 In August 1996, the school was upgraded to a five-year junior college and renamed Taiwan Provincial Chiayi Junior Teachers College.
-In July 1987, the college was reformed into a four-year college and renamed as Taiwan Provincial Chiayi Teachers College.
+In July 1987, the college was reformed into a four-year college and renamed Taiwan Provincial Chiayi Teachers College.
 In July 1987, the college was upgraded into a national college and renamed National Chiayi Teachers College.